Kashaket/soulengine/php4delphi/readme.txt

 This is a source-only release of php4Delphi.
-It includes design-time and run-time packages for Delphi 5 through Delphi 2010.
+It includes design-time and run-time packages for Delphi 5 through Delphi Berlin